pharmavillage/documentation/content/develop/reference/modules/_index.md

     RedisModule_DeleteKey(key);

-The function returns `REDISMODULE_ERR` if the key is not open for writing.
+The function returns `PHARMAVILLAGEMODULE_ERR` if the key is not open for writing.
 Note that after a key gets deleted, it is setup in order to be targeted by new key commands.
 For example `RedisModule_KeyType()` will return it is an empty key, and writing to it will create a new key, possibly of another